tytydraco/yessleep/out/No_morgue_will_take_my_wifes_body.md

 After all this, the least I could do is let her find peace.

 Just as I was finishing digging, I heard something.
 First there was the sound of something heavy banging against a wall.
 Then screaming and then some strange grotesque dry crackling sound.

 It was coming from the shed.
-I didn't know what was happening I froze as I stared into the shed, it's door violently shaking back and forth as whatever was behind the door tried to push it open.
-The door was ready to pop off its hinger or snap its locks any second.
+I didn't know what was happening.
+I froze as I stared into the shed, it's door violently shaking back and forth as whatever was behind the door tried to push it open.
+The door was ready to pop off its hinges or snap its locks any second.
 I had to think.

 I had to keep that door shut somehow.
 I knew it wasn't going to work but I didn't know what would happen if the door opened.

 Before I could reach the door, I was pushed back.
-The whole weight of the metal door lander on me.
+The whole weight of the metal door landed on me.
 I was on the ground.

 I looked up.
 It was her.
 What I could only assume was her.

 She appeared to be 7 ft tall, her bones stretched out and her skin looking as if it was melting off and simultaneously flaking to dust.
 She stood over me, her vacant eyes staring down.
 I could hardly breathe.